OpenStickCommunity/GP2040-CE/README.md

 > * [Flatbox Rev 4/Rev 5](configs/FlatboxRev4)
 > * [WaveShare RP2040 Zero](configs/WaveshareZero)

-Several other working example configurations are located in the [configs](configs) folder.

 The instructions will slightly vary based on your device.
 These instructions are for a Raspberry Pi Pico.

 > If the device has been previously used for something other than GP2040-CE, please flash this file first to clear the on-board storage: [flash_nuke.uf2](docs/downloads/flash_nuke.uf2).
 After flashing the nuke file, wait a minute for the clear program to run and the RPI-RP2 drive to reappear.